HadrianDeveloper/book-server/README.md

 # Project overview
-For this project, I created a http server and implemented the `Model-view-controller` (MVP) framework to handle GET and POST requests for data stored in local JSON files.
-Async functionality is handled by `Promises`, and the `node:http` and `fs/promises` libraries.
+For this project, I created a two http servers to handle POST and GET requests to local JSON files containing data on books and authors.
+One server handles async requests using `Promises, the other using `callback functions`.

 # Project structure
 ## /project-showcase
-An implementation of the `Model-view-controller (MVC) framework' which structures HTTP requests for book and author data from local JSON files.
+_Will create this showcase at a later date_

 ## /practice
 ## Challenges

-1. Use Node's `http` module to create a web server that responds with a status 200 and a greeting when it receives a GET request on the path `/api` (e.g. `{ message: "Hello! }`)
+1. Create a web server using Node's `http` module to handle the below requests:

 2. GET `/api/books` endpoint serves a JSON object with a key of `books` from the `./data/books.json`

 3. GET `/api/authors` endpoint serves a JSON object with a key of `authors` from the `./data/authors.json` file.

-4. GET `/api/books/:bookId` (e.g. `/api/books/1`) parametric endpoint that responds with a status 200 and a JSON object, that has a key of `book` with a value of the relevant book object from the `./data/books.json` file.
+4. GET `/api/books/:bookId` (e.g. `/api/books/1`) parametric endpoint serves a JSON object, that has a key of `book` with a value of the relevant book object from the `./data/books.json` file.

 5. POST `/api/books` endpoint that accepts a book object on the body of the request and adds the book to the `./data/books.json` file.
 The endpoint should respond with the newly created book object.
 Additional considerations: